What can I grow to make money

 How are microgreens grown?

 Microgreens are grown in trays with either a soil medium or hydroponically (roots suspended in water).
-In a home setup they are often grown under fluorescent lights and in shallow trays with soil as this is cheap and effective.
-Most microgreens are quick to get going with the first crops being ready in 2-3 weeks.
+In a home setup, they are often grown under fluorescent lights and in shallow trays with soil, as this is cheap and effective.
+Most microgreens are quick to get going, with the first crops being ready in 2-3 weeks.

-How to start growing mushrooms
+How to start growing mushrooms to make money

-Growing Mushrooms is a little different to growing plants, afterall you are growing a fungus!
-To grow mushrooms you first need somewhere you can control the temperature and moisture to some degree.
+Growing Mushrooms is a little different to growing plants.
+After all, you are growing a fungus!
+To grow mushrooms, you first need somewhere you can control the temperature and moisture to some degree.
 Somewhere like a loft, garage, a cupboard under the stairs or a shed work very well as they maintain a steady temperature.
-Mushrooms need to sit somewhere between 10-15 degrees, if you are going for an outdoor setup then you need to find areas that get little to no direct sunlight.

-• After two weeks it should have developed oyster mushrooms which will be poking through the slits.
+7. After two weeks, it should have developed oyster mushrooms which will be poking through the slits.

 What is the most profitable thing to grow at home?